nurettin/pwned/README.md

 ### Features:

-1. Every function has tests, google tests !
+1. Every function has tests, google tests!
 For documentation, read the fabulous tests.
 2. Header-only, yay slow and simple build !
-3. Headers are cross-platform !
+3. Headers are cross-platform.
 Windows away !
-4. Opensource ! clone, feature branch, add code, add test, pull request, I will merge all things awesome 100% guaranteed.
+4. Opensource.
+Clone, feature branch, add code, add test, pull request, I will merge all things awesome 100% guaranteed.

 ## pwned::curl

-Download URIs into C++ sequence containers
+Download URIs into C++ sequence containers, fill forms and post!

 ## pwned::curl::Formicator

-Scrape the web with Formicator in your favorite language
+Scrape the web with Formicator in your favorite language.
+With cookies!

 ## pwned::jsoncpp